NehaDharupta/CarsomeAssignment/README.md

 Prerequisites : gitbash should be installed

+Create Code folder in desktop.

+Navigate to that folder rightclick and select gitbash here.

+git bash terminal is opened .

-Navigate to gitbash terminal and git clone the repository to some folder by following command
+git clone the repository to this folder by following command

 git clone https://github.com/NehaDharupta/CarsomeAssignment.git

-Once the command is successfully run the project will be availabe in local
+Once the command is successfully run the project will be availabe in local.

+Navigate to Code>CarsomeAssignment folder and rightclick and again perform gitbash here

+In git bash terminal type in following command to navigate to master

+git checkout master

+Once this command is successfully run ,the project is available locally in Code folder

 Open the locally available project in eclipse IDE